City of Riga: Recommendations on implementing sustainable stormwater management

 What can be done on a city level?

 For a city to be able to introduce an ISWM approach, the first step is to appoint a permanent local multi-sectorial consultative stormwater management group of municipal specialists dealing with integrated stormwater management.
 Such a group plays a crucial role in implementing sustainable stormwater management, as it directly supports introduction of well structured, integrated urban planning processes, as well as activates local experts for joint effort towards common stormwater-related goals.
 As the next step the city (municipality) need to elaborate and adopt a stormwater management programme or a plan, as part of city’s climate adaptation plan or self-standing policy document.
 Also, it is recommended to introduce building control tools, such as stormwater planning tools developed and piloted in the iWater project (e.g., Green Factor).
 Further, to support transition to sustainable stormwater management, cities need to elaborate or update local stormwater catchment basin plans and urban planning guidelines on decentralised sustainable stormwater management.
 Local (municipal) financial incentives to promote deployment of green infrastructures and nature-based solutions is another important city-scale policy tool to support development of natural, holistic, and sustainable stormwater management.

 Good to know

 This article presents the report "Regional and national recommendations for integrated storm water management (ISWM)".
-This report is one of the key outputs of BSR WATER platform project, it is planned to be published by the end of 2020.
+This report is one of the key outputs of BSR WATER platform project, it is published in 2021.